IPG-Automotive-UK/infofile-utils/README.md

 <summary></b><code>keyKinds</code></b></summary>
 Lists the keyKinds, returns String_Key, Text_Key or No_Key

-### Get the keyKinds for a single key:
+### Get the keyKinds for a single keys:

 ```
 // import the library
 const infofile = require("@ipguk/infofile-reader-and-writer");

 // get the absolute path to the infofile
-const infofilePath = C:\infofiles\infofile
+const file = C:\infofiles\infofile

-// get the keyKinds for the key "Body.mass"
+// get the keyKinds for the keys "Body.mass"
-keyKind = infofile.keyKinds({infofilePath, key: "Body.mass"});
+keyKind = infofile.keyKinds({file, keys: "Body.mass"});

-// console.log the keyKind, returns String_Key if key is a single line string, Text_Key if key is a text array and No_Key if key is not found
+// console.log the keyKind, returns String_Key if keys is a single line string, Text_Key if keys is a text array and No_Key if keys is not found
 console.log(keyKind)
 ```